 You may be surprised to learn that you cannot just fling a shark into an aquarium and expect it to survive.
 In order to keep sharks healthy they must have ample space to swim, in water of the right temperature, acidity (pH) and salinity and be fed the correct, nutritious foods at a sensible rate (not too much, not too little).
 Also, it has been known for different species of sharks to attack each other in aquaria and for individuals to injure other members of their group (as they do naturally in the wild!)
 (Morris et al, 2010; Wyffels et al, 2020; Giovos et al, 2021).

-However, it has proved challenging to breed these sharks in aquariums.
-In the whole world there has only been 27 incidents in just 7 aquariums, where these sharks have successfully reproduced.
+It has proved challenging to breed sandtiger sharks in aquariums - there have only been 27 incidents in just seven aquariums around the world, where these sharks have successfully reproduced.
 Many of these only through artificial insemination and, sadly, many have ended in still-births.
-It is thought that the environment in the aquarium was not suitable and many teams have been working on figuring out how they need to house the sharks in order for them to reproduce...
+The experts think that the environment in the aquarium was the problem.
+So many husbandy teams have been working on figuring out how they need to house the sharks in order for them to breed (Wyffels et al, 2020).

 And the Marineland Dolphin Adventure aquarium (MDA), in association with the Georgia Aquarium in the USA was successful!
 A female sandtiger shark gave birth to healthy offspring through aquarium breeding (rather than insemination) in 2018 (Wyffels et al, 2020).

-This level of detail, maintaining so many environmental parameters, would be very challenging for many aquariums and the team suggested that conditions must be just-so in order to ensure healthy offspring.
+This level of detail; maintaining so many environmental parameters, would be very challenging for many aquariums and the team suggested that conditions must be just-so in order to ensure healthy offspring.
 They stated that this would be especially challenging for aquaria which house their sharks in mixed species groups, as changing environmental conditions seasonally to benefit the sharks could be damaging to other species, which might normally be found under different condions when outside a closed system (Wyffels et al, 2020).

 Sandtiger sharks have relatively low "fecundity" (how fertile they are over the course of their lives) because they mature at a late age, have a long reproductive cycle and only produce small litters with each pregnancy.
 Therefore, they are susceptible to population declines in the wild.
-The species is currently classified as 'vulnerable' by the IUCN, meaning they are threatened with extinction in the wild (IUCN, 2020).
+The species is currently classified as Vulnerable, meaning they are threatened with extinction in the wild (IUCN, 2020).

 IUCN (2020).
 International Union for the Conservation of Nature Red List of Threatened Species.
 Access online.

 Wyffels J, Coco C, Schreiber C, Palmer D, Clauss T, Bulman F, George R, Pelton C, Feldheim K & Handsel T (2020).
 Natural environmental conditions and collaborative efforts provide the secret to success for sand tiger shark Carcharias taurus reproduction in aquaria.
 Zoo Biology.
+Access online.